 The Construction Stormwater General Permit requires dischargers to calculate sediment risk by multiplying the rainfall erosivity (R), soil erodibility (K), and length-slope (LS) factors.
 Determine the values for each of the factors and use the table below to assess the site-specific sediment risk for the construction project.

+a.
 Rainfall Erosivity (R) Factor

-Analyses of data indicated that when factors other than rainfall are held constant, soil loss is directly proportional to a rainfall factor composed of total storm kinetic energy (E) times the maximum 30-min intensity (I30) (Wischmeier and Smith, 1958).
+Analyses of data indicated that when factors other than rainfall are held constant, soil loss is directly proportional to a rainfall factor composed of total storm kinetic energy (E) times the maximum 30-minute intensity (I30) (Wischmeier and Smith, 1958).
 The numerical value of R is the average annual sum of EI30 for storm events during a rainfall record of at least 22 years.
 "Isoerodent" maps were developed based on R values calculated for more than 1000 locations in the Western U.S.